Skip to content

 • time 22:15 – sets time to 10:15 PM

-Close the terminal window when you’re done.
+Close the terminal window upon completion.

 Command Prompt window showing time change command syntax